customerio/legal/privacy-policy.md

 ### Changes to this Privacy Policy

 Customer.io may amend this Privacy Policy.
 Use of information we collect now is subject to the Privacy Policy in effect at the time such information is used.
-If we make changes to our privacy policy, we will notify you by posting an announcement on our Site.
+If we make changes to our privacy policy, we will notify you by sending you an email thirty (30) days before the changes take effect and by posting a notice on customer dashboards on the Site.

 ### Questions or Concerns

 If you have any questions or concerns regarding privacy at Customer.io, please send us a detailed message to [privacy@customer.io](mailto:privacy@customer.io) or to Peaberry Software Inc. at 244 Fifth Avenue, Suite # 2238, New York, NY 10001.
 Your privacy is important to us and we will make every effort to resolve your concerns.

-Last Updated: January 29, 2013
+Last Updated: March 11, 2014